ntdunkley/bevy-evolution/README.md

 # bevy-evolution
-Animals evolve to survive against hungry fox
+A basic evolution simulation written in the Bevy game engine.
+Animals evolve to survive against hungry fox.